What Makes a Website Worth $8,500+ (From a Business Perspective)

 Decide what the site should say — and what it shouldn’t

-This strategic groundwork is invisible once the site is live,
+This strategic groundwork is invisible once the site is live, but it’s the reason the site works.

 You’re not paying for pages.